mylastore/svelte-kit/README.md

 - User profile page with [gravatar](https://en.gravatar.com/) if available else displays a default image
 - User forgot password
 - User roles (customer, admin)
-- Admin panel section displaying all register users, notification settings and stats
+- Admin panel section displaying all register users and stats
 - Pagination inspired by [svelte-paginate](https://github.com/TahaSh/svelte-paginate#readme)

 ## Getting started
+Rename the demo.env to .env enter your info

     git clone https://github.com/mylastore/svelte-kit

     npm install && npm start

-Now head over to your favorite browser and open up `localhost:3000` and you are ready to go.
+Now head over to your favorite browser and open up `localhost:3001` and you are ready to go.

 ## IMPORTANT!
-Start the [API](https://github.com/mylastore/koa-blog-api) repository and follow the instructions on how to seed the sample data for authentication to work
+Start the [API](https://github.com/mylastore/koa-blog-api) repository and follow the instructions on how to seed the sample users data

-Login as ADMIN me@me.com and Password#1
+Login as ADMIN me@me.com and Password1

-Login as customer me1@me.com Password#1
+Login as customer me1@me.com Password1

 ## License